coreruleset/documentation/content/development/testing.md

     msg:'%{MATCHED_VAR}'"
 ```

-Now, after the restarting the web server all request will be sent to `httpbin`.
+Now, after restarting the web server all request will be sent to `httpbin`.
 Let's start testing.

 ## Go-ftw